With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 WEST VIRGINIA 37, NO. 16 KANSAS STATE 10

 MORGANTOWN, W.Va.
-(AP) — Jarret Doege threw two touchdown passes, Dylan Tonkery returned an interception for a score and also West Virginia beat Kansas State.
+(AP) — Jarret Doege threw two touchdown passes, Dylan Tonkery returned an interception for a score along with West Virginia beat Kansas State.

-Leddie Brown conducted for 102 yards and a score that will help the Mountaineers (4-2, 3-2 Large 12) knock on the Wildcats in their perch atop the league standings.
+Leddie Brown raced for 102 yards and a score that will help the Mountaineers (4-2, 3-2 Large 12) knock on the Wildcats in their perch atop the league standings.

 Kansas State freshman Will Howard threw three interceptions and also the Wildcats (4-2, 4-1) went scoreless after halftime to determine that their four-game winning streak snapped.

-The Large 12’s leading defence held Kansas State to 225 total yards, for example 73 from the second halfof the
+The Large 12’s leading defence held Kansas State to 225 total yards, for example 73 at the second halfof the

 NO. 17 INDIANA 37, RUTGERS 21